-The sub-fund is a UCITS in the "Bonds and other debt securities denominated in euro" category.
-The investment objective of the sub-fund, at the time of subscription and until 31/12/2030, is to achieve performance net of fees linked to the current yields on bonds maturing in 2030 by investing exclusively in securities rated investment grade (non-speculative).
-The average portfolio maturity shall range from January to December 2030.
-As such, the sub-fund does not have a benchmark.

-The sub-fund's investment strategy is not limited to buying and holding bonds: while the management company will typically hold its securities to maturity, it may carry out arbitrage transactions if it identifies issuers in the portfolio with a higher risk of default and/or if new market opportunities occur, in order to optimise the portfolio's average yield to maturity.
+This UCITS comes under the "Bonds and other debt securities denominated in euro" category.
+Its investment objective is to generate performance based on trends in EUR-denominated fixed-income markets, primarily through exposure to high-yield securities, from the time of subscription to 31 December 2026.
+The average portfolio maturity shall range from January to December 2026.
+As a result, the SICAV does not have a benchmark.
+The SICAV's investment strategy is not limited to a buy and hold strategy: while the management company will typically hold its securities to maturity, it may carry out arbitrage transactions if it identifies issuers in the portfolio with a higher risk of default and/or if new market opportunities occur, in order to optimise the portfolio's average yield to maturity.

-The sub-fund's portfolio will be constructed in three stages: (i) a portfolio creation period (corresponding to the period when the sub-fund is accepting subscriptions) during which the Management Company will gradually invest in fixed-income securities maturing on or before 31 December 2031 and in money market securities; (ii) a holding period (corresponding to the recommended investment horizon) during which at least 80% of the portfolio will consist of these fixed-income securities maturing on or before 31 December 2031, with average portfolio maturity falling between January and December 2030; and (iii) a monetisation period beginning on 1 January 2030 during which bonds reaching maturity will be replaced with money market securities.
-The Management Company undertakes to convert, merge or liquidate the sub-fund within a maximum of six months of 30 June 2030.
-New subscriptions will no longer be accepted from 1 January 2026.
+Portfolio construction is carried out in three stages: (i) an initial phase of around six months from 28 February 2020, during which the portfolio will be composed of fixed-income securities maturing on or before 31 December 2028, and money market securities.
+The average maturity will fall between January and December 2026; (ii) a holding period (corresponding to the recommended investment horizon) during which at least 80% of the portfolio will consist of these fixed-income securities and (iii) a monetisation period from 1 January 2026 when maturing fixed-income securities are replaced with money market instruments, and no further subscriptions will be permitted.
+The management company undertakes to convert, merge or liquidate the SICAV within six months of 30 June 2026.
+New subscriptions will no longer be accepted from 1 September 2023.

-The sub-fund will invest between 80% and 100% of the net assets in fixed-, variable- or adjustable-rate bonds and other negotiable debt securities, inflation-linked bonds and medium-term notes, with a maximum of 10% of its net assets in convertible bonds, and with at least 90% of its net assets denominated in euro.
-The securities may be from any geographical region, with up to 10% of net assets issued by companies headquartered outside the OECD (including in emerging markets).
-Investment-grade securities will make up at least 80% of net assets in the portfolio.
-Exposure to speculative high-yield bonds shall not exceed 10% of net assets.

-The sub-fund's equity holdings may account for up to 10% of its net assets, UCITS, AIF and foreign money market and fixed income investment funds up to 10% of the net assets, and money market instruments up to 10% of the net assets.
-Foreign exchange risk represents up to 10% of the net assets.
+The UCITS will invest between 80% and 100% of the net assets (hereinafter "NA") in fixed-, variable- or adjustable-rate bonds and other negotiable debt securities, inflation-linked bonds and medium-term notes, with a maximum of 10% in convertible bonds, and with at least 80% denominated in euro.
+Securities issued by corporate issuers may represent up to 100% of the NA, with a maximum of 50% in financial sector issuers; public or supranational entities may account for up to 20% of the NA.
+They may come from any region, although the SICAV will not be able to hold issues from companies headquartered outside OECD member countries, unless there is a cooperation agreement of some kind between that country and the OECD.
+They may have any credit rating: up to 100% of the NA in high-yield securities, 50% in securities rated investment grade and 30% in unrated securities.
+Credit ratings refer to those issued by rating agencies or deemed of equivalent quality by the Management Company.
+The UCITS' equity holdings may account for up to 10% of the NA, UCITS, AIF and foreign money market investment funds up to 10% of the NA, and money market instruments up to 10% of the NA.
+Foreign exchange risk represents up to 10% of the NA.

-With a view to achieving its investment objective and controlling the duration and credit risk, the sub-fund may invest up to 100% of its net assets, for hedging and/or exposure purposes, in forward financial instruments (such as futures, forwards, options, currency forwards and credit derivatives) and securities with embedded derivatives.
-The portfolio's modified duration ranges from 0 to 6 and will decrease as the maturity approaches.
-The sub-fund's overall exposure, including exposure resulting from forward financial instruments, will not exceed 200%.
+With a view to achieving its investment objective and managing duration and credit risk, the fund may invest up to 100% of its NA, for hedging and/or exposure purposes, in forward financial instruments (such as credit derivatives, futures, options and currency forwards) and securities with embedded derivatives.
+The portfolio's modified duration ranges from 0 to 7 and will decrease as the maturity approaches.